Should You Offer Employees Health Care Benefits?

 - Gain tax advantages.
 You can offer employees something that increases their compensation package and yet allows you an income tax deduction for the contribution, so that your out-of-pocket cost is less than the value of the benefit to the employee.
-Self-employed individuals can deduct 100 percent of their health insurance premium costs as a business expense in 2003 and thereafter.
+Self-employed individuals can deduct 100 percent of their health insurance premium costs as a business expense.
 You can always deduct 100 percent of premiums for your employees.
 If the business is incorporated, all costs for your own insurance as well as your employees' is deductible.

 - Ensure the wellness of your workers.
 Insurance plans offer preventative care that can keep employees healthy and working.
 If employees don't get preventative care and yearly physicals (which they might not do if they don't have insurance), you could end up having more employees out for long periods of time with serious illnesses.

 There is a downside to offering health benefits, too.
 Some of the cons of offering health benefits are: